 I absolutely love it when readers send in their travel questions - and often those questions focus on packing, specifically packing and carry on luggage.
 And this month's question is an especially good one: Can you take a bath bomb on an airplane?
 The answer is yes.
 But I know you don't come to me for short answers!
 You want details!
 You demand explanations!

-Packing bath bombs in carry on luggage: First, you've got to understand the rules about liquids, toiletries, and 3-1-1 kits.
+Packing bath bombs in carry on luggage: First, you've got to understand the rules about liquids, toiletries, 3-1-1 kits, and TSA carry on rules.

 First, a little refresher on why questions about carry on luggage toiletries matter so much.
-It all starts with the complex rules surrounding 3-1-1 kits.
+It all starts with the complex rules surrounding 3-1-1 kits and TSA carry on regulations.
 As I first explained in my blog post about whether or not bath salts are a liquid for packing purposes:

 "A 3-1-1 kit refers to a rule for restricting carry on liquid products.
 It was first adopted by the TSA in 2006 and most countries have followed their lead.
 It states that carry on liquid products can't just go in your toiletry bag like they used to.
 They have to be screened.
 And there's restrictions on what you can take, how much you can take, and how you can take it.
 You can carry on just 1 bag of liquids, it has to be 1 quart in size, and the liquids within have to be contained in containers of 3 ounces or less.